mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

     <b>Exercise</b>: Using the dialog module to provide visual feedback
 </h4>

 The dialog module provides you with a variety of "pop-up" windows (or dialog windows) for providing feedback to users.
-Because it is also part of the NativeScript core modules, there's nothing special you need to do to start using it aside from importing the moduel into your JavaScript code.
+Because it is also part of the NativeScript core modules, there's nothing special you need to do to start using it aside from importing the module into your JavaScript code.

 Start by importing the dialog module using the `require()` syntax at2 the very top of the `contact-us-page.js` file.